 In 2013 Derek was offered his first Cruise ship contract as Lead Vocalist onboard the MVV Voyager by Andrea Lowde (Entertainment Connect).
 Derek worked within ‘Musical Theatre’ for the first time.
 For 7 months Derek sang, danced and acted whilst travelling around Europe, the Mediterranean, North Africa, Middle East, India and Asia.

-In 2014 Derek trained in Acting with David Page at the London Voice and Motion School and still continues today.
-Derek also attends training at Morley College and has been taught by Dominic Grant and Cara Jennings, as well as workshops with Tony Cealy at ‘Active Inquiry’ forum theatre group, based in Brixton, London.
+In 2014 Derek trained in Acting with David Page at the London Voice and Motion School.
+Derek has also been taught by Dominic Grant and Cara Jennings, as well as workshops with Tony Cealy at ‘Active Inquiry’ forum theatre group, based in Brixton, London.